bribes/FaavJS/README.md

 # FaavJS

-FaavJS is a easy to use javascript package for getting minecraft user data.
+FaavJS is a all in one, easy to use javascript package for getting minecraft user data.

 ### Changelog